Best dividend large-cap financial stocks for 2026

 Sumitomo Mitsui Financial Group (T:8316)

 Sumitomo Mitsui Financial Group, Inc. is a Japanese financial holding company headquartered in Tokyo, Japan, operating as one of Japan's largest banking groups with a global presence in multiple countries.
-Founded in December 2002, SMFG was established through the merger of Sumitomo Bank and Sakura Bank, creating a comprehensive financial services provider with deep historical roots dating back to the Mitsui and Sumitomo zaibatsu.
+The company was founded in 2002 through the merger of Sumitomo Bank and Sakura Bank, creating a comprehensive financial services provider with deep historical roots dating back to the Mitsui and Sumitomo zaibatsu.
 The company operates primarily through its main subsidiary, Sumitomo Mitsui Banking Corporation (SMBC), which serves as the core banking entity within the group structure.

 The company's business operations encompass wholesale banking, retail banking, international banking, and global markets through a network of approximately 800 offices worldwide.
 SMFG provides a comprehensive range of financial services including commercial banking, corporate lending, investment banking, asset management, securities trading, leasing, consumer finance, and credit card services.
 The group serves individual customers, small and medium-sized enterprises, large corporations, and institutional clients across Japan and international markets, offering solutions such as loans, deposits, trade finance, foreign exchange, treasury services, and advisory consulting.